stac-extensions/mlm/README.md

 See [OpenCV - Interpolation Flags](https://docs.opencv.org/4.x/da/d54/group__imgproc__transform.html#ga5bb5a1fea74ea38e1a5445ca803ff121)
 for details about the relevant methods.
 Equivalent methods from other packages are applicable as well.

+When a normalization technique is specified, it is expected that the corresponding [Statistics](#bands-and-statistics) parameters necessary to perform it would be provided for the corresponding input.
+For example, the `min-max` normalization would require that at least the `minimum` and `maximum` statistic properties are provided, while the `z-score` would require `mean` and `stddev`.

 If none of the above values applies, `null` (literal, not string) can be used instead.
 If a custom normalization operation, or a combination of operations (with or without [Resize](#resize-enum)), must be defined instead, consider using a [Processing Expression](#processing-expression) reference.